 Keep a small note pad on hand all the time to jot down questions.
 Then talk to your family or other support people before your checkup for any more questions you haven't listed.
 During the exam, don't hesitate to tell the doctor you have questions.
 Write down the doctor's answers and ask for more explanation if you still don't understand something.
 Bring along a reliable family member or friend to hear the answers so you can discuss how to apply the advice after the visit.
 This person also can help you remember answers if your memory or notes are a little vague.
+Remember, your doctor is getting paid well to see you.
+Make sure you get your money's worth.

-Your doctor (or other health care professional) also may ask you to keep other records about your health.
+Your doctor also may ask you to keep other records about your health.
 These may include a record of your weight or blood pressure, especially if you are trying a new meal plan or medication.

 How often you see your doctor depends on your diabetes control and other health issues you may have.
-(Show slide entitled "Have a Medical Checkup Every 3-6 Months.")
+(Show overhead entitled "Have a Medical Checkup Every 3-6 Months.")
 Even if you are doing well, have at least a short checkup every 3 to 6 months.
 These checkups are like having your car's oil changed every few months.
 You do it to prevent problems.
 You would never go 2 to 3 years without having your car checked-your health is a lot more important than your car.

 What should you expect at your doctor visit?
 Let's look at what should be done at each visit and then on a yearly basis.
+(Distribute the following handouts: "Each Visit: Discuss These Major Points With Your Health Care Provider;" "Tests to Expect at